FusionAuth/fusionauth-site/site/_posts/2021-07-22-announcing-fusionauth-1-29.md

 * The query string
 * The encoded request
 * The relay state
-* The entire unecoded XML value
+* The entire unencoded XML value

 Enabling this will help all FusionAuth users using SAML to more easily debug any issues.
 It's always a good idea to turn this off in production or once the debugging is done, however.
 It will fire for every user who authenticates using the SAML provider, and may have a performance impact; it will definitely spam the [Event Log](/docs/v1/tech/troubleshooting/#event-log).